rust-augsburg/2024-04-20-linux-tag-rust-picow-workshop/praesentation/src/en/debugprobe.md

 https://github.com/raspberrypi/debugprobe/releases
 ATTENTION: **debugprobe_on_pico.uf2** is needed !!

-(Alternatively build the debugprobe from source code as described in SMTODO: Link "Getting started" Build and flash picoprobe)
+(Alternatively build the debugprobe from source code as described in [Getting started with Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) Build and flash picoprobe)

 Boot the Raspberry Pi PicoAwith the BOOTSEL button pressed and copy the firmware, e.g.